Nooneokf/temp-mail/public/blog/new-evolution-of-temp-mail.md

 Temporary email was born out of a simple need: to get a quick, disposable address to avoid spam.
 For years, [tempmail.encorebot.me](https://www.tempmail.encorebot.me) has perfected that experience, offering the fastest, ad-free anonymous temp mail service.
 But what if a temporary email could be more?
 What if it could be a powerful tool for developers, a flexible asset for businesses, and a more robust utility for power users?

 Today, we're excited to announce the single biggest evolution in our platform's history.
-We are introducing **three distinct tiers of service**, powered by our secure identity provider, [whatsyour.info (WYI)](https://whatsyour.info).
+We are introducing **three distinct tiers of service**, powered by our secure identity provider, [Discord](https://discord.com).
 This upgrade transforms tempmail.encorebot.me from a simple utility into a full-fledged, scalable email platform, offering everything from anonymous inboxes to **temp mail with custom domains** and **permanent cloud storage**.

 ---